The flaws of distro hopping and asking other people about their OS of choice

 Don't ask other people about their choice of operating system!

-I cannot count the amount of times I have seen someone determine that this or that operating system is "unstable" because of some problem they have experienced with something like their window manager, even though the window manager has absolutely nothing to do with the operating system what so ever.
+I cannot count the amount of times I have seen someone determine the operating system is "unstable" because of some problem with e.g. the window manager, even though the window manager has absolutely nothing to do with the operating system.

 The process of elimination

-Once you have determined the problem and you have decided on the main type of operating system, you need to enter the process of elimination based upon other options.
+Once you have determined the problem and you have decided upon the main type of operating system, you need to enter the process of elimination based upon other factors - if multiple choices still exist.

 Options need to be listed in the order of importance to you.
 Options like e.g.: